-The idea that glaciers shifted the stones naturally has been largely dismissed, and most archaeologists think they were moved by human hands, first shipped via the sea and then rolled over land on logs.
+The idea that glaciers shifted the stones naturally has been largely dismissed.
+Most archaeologists think they were moved by human hands, first shipped via the sea and then rolled over land on logs.

-With immense effort (namely thousands of people, extraordinary co-ordination, and lots and lots of griping) the stones were heaved into a horseshoe shape which appears to be aligned to greet the sunrise and sunset on the mid-summer solstice.
+With immense effort (namely thousands of people, extraordinary co-ordination, and lots and lots of griping) the stones were heaved into a horseshoe shape.
+They appear to be aligned to greet the sunrise and sunset on the mid-summer solstice.

 Now here's a tasty nugget for the carpenter in you.

 The builders of Stonehenge used joining techniques usually only seen in woodworking.
 Protruding tenons slotted into mortice holes to fit the upright stones and horizontal lintels together.
 Meanwhile, the lintels were connected to each other using tongue and groove joinery.